The Honorable Louis J. Freeh, Chairman

-Mr. Tidwell served as Assistant Special Agent in Charge of the Salt Lake City Division from 1999 to 2001, and as Inspector, Inspection Division, from 2001 to 2002.
+He was promoted, in 1999, and served as Assistant Special Agent in Charge of the Salt Lake City Division.
+In 2001, he was promoted to the Senior Executive Service and assigned as Inspector, Inspection Division, where he led teams in inspections and audits of FBI field offices and FBIHQ divisions.
 He was the team leader for the FBIHQ Flight 77 global investigative team following the 9/11 attacks.

-In March 2002, Mr. Tidwell was appointed Special Agent in Charge of the Louisville Field Office.
-He served as an On-Scene Commander for the FBI during the sniper investigation in the Washington, D. C., area, including the crime scene at the arrest site.
+In 2002, Tidwell was appointed Special Agent in Charge of the Louisville Field Office.
+During the sniper investigation in the Washington, D. C., area, he was detailed to serve as an On-Scene Commander and supervised the crime scene at the arrest site.

 Thomas O. Melvin [Download VCard]

 Thomas O. Melvin joined Freeh Sporkin & Sullivan, LLP in April 2010 as an associate in the New York office.
 He received a B.A. from Georgetown University in 2002 and an M.Sc. from the London School of Economics and Political Science in 2003.
 He received his law degree from the University of Notre Dame Law School in 2010, where he was a senior editor for the Journal of Legislation and was given the A. Harold Weber Award for outstanding achievement in the art of oral advocacy.
 Tom has worked at the New York City Council, the New York City Department of Education and the Washington, DC office of an international law firm.
 He was also a founding member of the Harlem Success Charter Schools and the Success Charter Network.